sfu-natlang/Supervised-Simultaneous-MT/README.md

 # Supervised Simultaneous Machine Translation

+You may need to run `pip install --editable .` first.

 In order to generate action sequences for Test set run the the following command:

 ```